joelczk/writeups/HTB/Valentine.md

 | 443	| ssl/http | Apache httpd 2.2.22 ((Ubuntu)) | Open |
 ```

-## Discovery
+### Gobuster

-First we will use Gobuster to enumerate all the possible endpoints on http://valentine.htb.
+We will then use Gobuster to enumerate all the possible endpoints on http://valentine.htb.
 From the output, we were able to discover some interesting endpoints such as
 ```/encode```, ```/decode``` and ```/dev```

 ```